ProviderProtocol/Unified-Provider-Protocol/docs/src/content/docs/ai/middleware/pubsub/functions/pubsubmiddleware.md

 - Creates stream entries for new requests
 - Buffers all stream events
 - Publishes events to subscribers
-- Marks streams as completed
+- On stream end: notifies subscribers, then removes from adapter

-Server routes handle reconnection logic using `createSubscriberStream`.
+Server routes handle reconnection logic using `streamSubscriber`.

 ## Parameters